mageOfstructs/nightfury/README.md

 - `Keyword`: some keyword, has two important fields: `expanded` (the actual keyword) and `short` (the character sequence you need to type for it to be autocompleted)
   - Note: if nightfury can definitely determine what keyword should be inserted before you finish typing the entire short-sequence, it will insert it without needing you to finish typing the `short` sequence
-- `UserDefinedRegex`: section for a userdefined token, e.g. identifiers.
-Your input has to match the regex for it to be completed
+- `UserDefinedCombo`: section for a userdefined token, e.g. identifiers.
+Consists of a regex (used for deciding which branch to take) and an array of characters called "final_tokens" (used to determine when the userdefined token is completed)
-  - Note: in certain cases, nightfury can look ahead and insert the next keyword automatically, without you needing to type its `short` sequence
 - `Null`: placeholder node, used to either combine paths or split them apart

-*Sidenote: there is technically another type,* `UserDefined`, *which marks userdefined areas that are explicitly terminated by a character.
-It's unused as EBNF doesn't have a way of expressing such a thing right now.*

 The indentation shows you the general flow of the graph.
 If you see a "Cycle to ID", then that means there is a node link that cannot cleanly be displayed in the tree view (e.g. cycles)